SelfCareMap

 👕 3.
 Wear Loose, Dark Clothing to Your Appointment

 Tight clothing can rub off the tan before it sets, leading to streaks or unevenness.
-Choose loose-fitting, dark-colored clothes (like a maxi dress or sweatpants and a hoodie) to minimize friction and avoid staining.
-Avoid bras with undergarments or tight straps—consider going braless or wearing a strapless, bandeau-style top if possible.
+Friction is the enemy of a fresh spray tan.
+Choose loose-fitting, dark-colored clothes, such as a maxi dress, wide-leg sweatpants, or a large hoodie, to minimize friction and avoid staining.

 💧 4.
 Shave or Wax at Least 24 Hours Prior

-Hair removal opens pores and can cause irritation if done too close to your tan appointment.
-Shave, wax, or sugar at least a day beforehand to let your skin calm down.
-Never shave right before your spray tan—freshly shaved skin is more prone to absorbing too much solution in follicles, causing dark dots.
+Hair removal opens pores and can cause microscopic irritation if done too close to your tan appointment.
+Shave, wax, or sugar at least a day beforehand to let your skin calm down and your pores to close.

 🧴 5.
 Moisturize Dry Areas—But Strategically

 While you should skip lotion overall, dry areas like elbows, knees, ankles, and feet can absorb too much solution and turn overly dark.
-Lightly apply a thin layer of oil-free moisturizer or petroleum jelly (like Vaseline) to these spots just before your tan to act as a barrier.
-Wipe off any excess so it doesn’t interfere with absorption elsewhere.
+This happens because these areas are naturally more porous and dry.

 🧘 6.
 Relax and Breathe During the Session